jacbro2021/brsh/README.md

 # brsh

 brsh is a small, bash-like, shell built from scratch in c++.
-The shell has the ability to execute all of the normal external programs that a shell should be able to execute, as well as a short list of builtin commands.
+The shell has the ability to execute all of the normal external programs that a shell should be able to execute, support for pipes, IO redirection, and a short list of builtin commands.

 The builtin commands are as follows: